18 Essential Japanese Ingredients For Your Kitchen!

 #16 Seaweed

 Seaweed is a foundational Japanese ingredient, much loved for its nutritional benefits as well as the umami flavour it adds to dishes.
-There are many varieties of seaweed used in Japanese cuisine, with well-known ones including nori (i.e seaweed wrapped around sushi), kombu (i.e. seaweed used to make dashi) and wakame (i.e. seaweed sprinkled in soups or salads).
-If you're like me, you may also like to try dried seaweed snacks.
+There are many varieties of seaweed used in Japanese cuisine.
+The most well-known ones include nori (wrapped around sushi), kombu (used to make dashi) and wakame (sprinkled in soups or salads).
+If you're like us, you may also like to try dried seaweed snacks.

 #17 Sesame Seeds (Iri Goma)

 Sesame seeds are widely used in Japanese cuisine to add a savoury nuttiness to dishes.
 They come in three varieties – white, black and golden – with white sesame seeds being the most commonly used.
-White sesame seeds are often found in salad dressings and garnishing while black sesame seeds are used in marinades or crushed into a paste for desserts.
-Golden sesame, on the other hand, is used for kaiseki or Japanese traditional ceremonial cuisine due to its luxurious flavour and aroma.
+White sesame seeds are often found in salad dressings and garnishing.
+Black sesame seeds are used in marinades or crushed into a paste for desserts.
+Golden sesame is used for kaiseki or Japanese traditional ceremonial cuisine.
+This is due to its luxurious flavour and aroma.
+Finally, sesame seeds are the key ingredients in Japanese sesame dressing.

 → Shop now